 If the nose looks about the same and your breathing is fine then you may not need to see a doctor.
 If you lost consciousness, have other severe injuries, have a mental status change, or won’t stop bleeding then you should seek emergency care.
 For all others like those with difficulty breathing or a change in the shape of the nose, it is important to see a doctor as soon as possible after the injury occurs.
 A septal hematoma is a medical emergency where a collection of blood applies pressure to the nasal septum.
 This can cause an infection that can erode the cartilage and collapse the nose.
 It is best to see an Otolaryngologist as they can diagnose and treat the condition at the same time.
-Diagnosis is usually made by physical examination and an X-ray is rarely necessary.
+Diagnosis of a broken nose is usually made by physical examination and an X-ray is rarely necessary.
 Emergency room physicians may tell you to wait more than 2 weeks to get a specialist opinion.
 Waiting with an actual nasal fracture may not be in your best interest.
 The best time to evaluate a broken nose is in the first 24 hours or after the swelling goes down at day 3 or 4.

 Complications of a nasal fracture are mainly permanent nasal obstruction and cosmetic deformity of the nose.
-Fracture of the bones or bending of the septal cartilage can twist tip or make the nose look like its off to the side of the face.
+Fracture of the bones or bending of the septal cartilage can twist the nasal tip or make the nose look like its off to one side of the face.
 A septal fracture can cause a hole in the septum (septal perforation) and subsequent nasal collapse (saddle nose deformity).
 The fluid that surrounds the brain, cerebrospinal fluid or CSF, can leak if the lining above the sinuses is cut.
 You can have loss or decrease in your sense of smell.
 Infections of the nose or sinuses may occur or become permanent.
 Other facial bones may be fractured and your doctor should check carefully for any addition head or neck injuries.
 Obtain emergency medical attention if you suspect you may have a CSF leak, septal hematoma, loss or change of consciousness or a severe nosebleed (epistaxis).